-Due to federal regulations, international students on F-1 and J-1 visas are allowed to work a maximum of 20 hours per week while school is in session (fall and spring semesters).
-International students are allowed to work 40 hours per week during summer sessions with academic unit approval.
-International students typically are not allowed to seek employment outside the university; students must consult with the International Student and Scholars Center (ISSC).
+Due to federal regulations, international students may be appointed a maximum of 20 hours per week during fall and spring semesters.

+International students may be allowed to work 40 hours per week during summer sessions.
+International students typically are not allowed to seek employment outside the university and should consult with the International Student and Scholars Center (ISSC) to confirm eligibility.